Skip to main content

 • Students eligible for enrichment funds from both the Davis and Eberly Colleges to fund special activities like undergraduate research and study abroad.

-• Scholarships from both colleges available.
+• Scholarships available from both colleges.

-• Field trips to major research, healthcare or teaching facilities to tour and learn about internship and career opportunities.
+• Field trips to major research, healthcare, or teaching facilities to tour and learn about internship and career opportunities.

 • Biochemistry students are regularly recognized as WVU Foundation Outstanding Seniors and named to the Order of Augusta.